Roger Stone: 2000s: Florida recount, Killian memos, conflict with Eliot Spitzer

 In the 2000 presidential election, Stone served as the campaign manager for Donald Trump's aborted campaign for President in the 2000 Reform Party presidential primaries.
 Investigative journalist Wayne Barrett accused Stone of persuading Trump to publicly consider a run for the Reform nomination to sideline Pat Buchanan and sabotage the Reform Party in an attempt to lower their vote total to benefit George W. Bush's campaign.

 Later that year, according to Stone and the film Recount, Stone was recruited by James Baker to assist with public relations during the Florida recount.

-According to reporter Greg Palast, Stone was a key figure in organizing the so-called Brooks Brothers riot, the demonstration by Republican operatives against the recount.
+The Brooks Brothers riot was a demonstration led by Republican staffers at a meeting of election canvassers in Miami-Dade County, Florida, on November 22, 2000, during a recount of votes made during the 2000 United States presidential election, with the goal of shutting down the recount.
+After demonstrations and acts of violence, local officials shut down the recount early.

+The name referenced the protesters' corporate attire; described by Paul Gigot in an editorial for The Wall Street Journal as "50-year-old white lawyers with cell phones and Hermès ties", differentiating them from local citizens concerned about vote counting.
+Many of the demonstrators were Republican staffers.
+Both Roger Stone and Brad Blakeman take credit for managing the riot from a command post, although their accounts contradict each other.
+Republican New York Representative John E. Sweeney gave the signal that started the riot, telling an aide to "shut it down".

 In the 2002 New York gubernatorial election, Stone was associated with the campaign of businessman Thomas Golisano for governor of New York State.

 During the 2004 presidential campaign, Stone was an advisor (apparently unpaid) to Al Sharpton, a candidate in the Democratic primaries.
 Defending Stone's involvement, Sharpton said, "I've been talking to Roger Stone for a long time.
 That doesn't mean that he's calling the shots for me.
 Don't forget that Bill Clinton was doing more than talking to Dick Morris."
 Critics suggested that Stone was only working with Sharpton as a way to undermine the Democratic Party's chances of winning the election.
 Sharpton denies that Stone had any influence over his campaign.